Kacaii/senac-databank-01/DataBank1/DataBase1.md

 uniquely identifies each record.
 Its main characteristics are:

 - **Uniqueness**: Each value in the primary key column is unique.

 - **Not null**: The primary key cannot contain null values.

 - **Efficiency**: The primary key helps optimize data retrieval, as the DBMS automatically creates indexes for it.

+A Primary Key is _essential_ for maintaining data integrity and ensuring efficient query and update operations.
+Its importance includes:

+- **Unique identification**: It uniquely identifies each record, which is crucial in many business scenarios (e.g., a customer ID in a customer database).

+- **Referential integrity**: It ensures reliable relationships between tables, allowing connected records to maintain referential integrity.

+- **Efficiency**: Primary keys are automatically indexed by DBMS, making queries faster and more efficient.

 ## Transactions